arose20/Lab_project_template/README.md

 # Project title
 ---
 ## ℹ️ Description
-This internal lab project to study X.
+This is a internal lab project for study X.

 The purpose of this project is to perform x, y and z.